paulremo/NRPMHandbook/02_NRPMHandbook/miscellaneous/handbook/reliability_prediction/process_reliability_modelling.md

   :class: rule
   **$\bf{JO4_{rule}}$**

-  The supplier justifies with technical arguments the maturity level of the miscellaneous item providing evidences of the related ranking.
+  The supplier justifies with technical arguments the maturity level of the {term}`MISCELLANEOUS ITEM` providing evidences of the related ranking.
   `````

 * $\Pi_{T}$ = TECHNOLOGY factor